 3. PHASE OF MATURING

-Infectious microorganisms, debris, the extraneous material (e.g. mechanical impurities), or necrotic tissue is removed from a wound in the inflammatory phase.
+Infectious microorganisms, debris, the extraneous material (e.g. mechanical impurities), or necrotic tissue are removed from a wound in the inflammatory phase.
 The wound is covered with a scab, which protects it from adverse external factors including bacteria.
 The main cellular factors involved in this phase are platelets (haemostasis), neutrophils and macrophages.
 The inflammatory phase lasts from 1 to 5 days.